 Evidence Requirements to File Service Related Asbestos Claims

-As part of the claims process, the VA will routinely ask veterans to undergo a medical exam and seek a physician’s determination if the disability or disease is connected to asbestos exposure which took place while the claimants were in the military.
+As part of the claims process, the VA will routinely ask veterans to undergo a medical exam and seek a physician’s determination if the disability or disease is connected to asbestos exposure.

 Four Quick Facts About VA Disability Compensation Claims